-And with this heroic act of memory, the idea using a building or Memory Palace to place, store and retrieve information was born.
+And with this heroic act of memory, the idea of using a building or Memory Palace to place, store and retrieve information appeared in the western world.

 A Memory Palace is an imaginary construct in your mind that’s based on a real location.
 If you can see your bedroom in your mind, then you can build a Memory Palace.